sap-tutorials/abap-core-development/tutorials/abap-environment-business-configuration-object/abap-environment-business-configuration-object.md

      ![Select generator](bc2.png)

   3. The system generates a proposal for all input fields based on the description of the table by following these [naming conventions](https://help.sap.com/viewer/923180ddb98240829d935862025004d6/Cloud/en-US/8b8f9d8f3cb948b2841d6045a255e503.html).
-An additional database table is considered as a text table by the wizard if the annotation **`@AbapCatalog.foreignKey.keyType : #TEXT_KEY`** is used.
 If you receive an error message stating that a specific object already exists, change the corresponding name in the wizard.

       Click **Next >**.